Updated 04 Oct 23

 This is represented by the circle in the figure below.
 Notice the tiny arrows on each side of the circle that show the direction from separation and back around to reunification.

-At a critical point, which should correlate to the end of one holomorphic cycle, called holomorphosis, the slope of the vector and the slope of the phasor are equal (which happens to be equal to the Golden Ratio as shown in the figure below), so to an observer, the two look identical to each other but slightly rotated with respect to the original.
+At a critical point, which should correlate to the end of one holomorphic cycle, the slope of the vector and the slope of the phasor are equal (which happens to be equal to the Golden Ratio as shown in the figure below), so to an observer, the two look identical to each other but slightly rotated with respect to the original.
 Rotating the reference frame to line the vector back up with the diagonal (where the speed of light is constant) results in what appears as spin.
 The same process happens simultaneously with the other phasor, rotating to the right.
 The reference point on the space axis (the infinitesimal circle at the origin of the plot) also expands and the base of the vector moves up on the space axis (outward in space).